Pro installation quickstart 🚀

 Sections

-You can target a specific section of an input using that section's "key", allowing you to modify that section's classes, HTML (via :sections-schema), or content (via slots).
+You can target a specific section of an input using that section's "key", allowing you to modify that section's classes, HTML (via :sections-schema, or content (via slots)).
 Read more about sections here.

-Outer structure
+Selector structure

 View on a larger screen to see this section diagram.